 Why do bearded dragons shed?

-Different species will shed differently for example snakes tend to shed their skin in one leaving a replica of their former self behind.
+Different species will shed differently.
+For example, snakes tend to shed their skin in one go, leaving a replica of their former self behind.
 This is not the case for bearded dragons they shed in patches with varying sizes of skin flakes.
 In the wild shedding has the added benefit of helping to remove unwelcome parasites such as ticks and mites.

-Most bearded dragons will go through the shedding process without incident it is still a good idea that you keep an extra close eye on your bearded dragon just to ensure that they have shed all his/her skin.
-Repeated incomplete shedding could be or lead to health issues for your bearded dragon e.g: tail rot.
+Most bearded dragons will go through the shedding process without incident.
+But it is still a good idea that you keep an extra close eye on them during this process.
+This will ensure that they have shed all his/her skin.
+Repeated incomplete shedding could be or lead to health issues for your bearded dragon such as tail rot.
 See shedding problems

 Signs your bearded dragon is shedding or about to shed.

 You may have already noticed signs that your dragon is beginning to shed.

 - Dullness to their skin and it might look flaky or patchy.

 - Their skin may look grey in patches.

 - Puffing of the throat, beard and body to stretch the skin.